 Advertise Lake Vacation Rentals

-Many visitors bring their own boats to Roosevelt Lake, with seven launch sites at Indian Point, Roosevelt Marina, Cholla Recreation Site, Windy Hill, Grapevine and Schoolhouse.
-Roosevelt Marina, under contract to Tonto National Forest, provides boat rentals and fishing/camping supplies to visitors.
-There are boats for rent from 16 foot fishing skiffs to 24 foot deck boats.
+Many visitors bring their own boats to Roosevelt Lake.
+Launch sites include Indian Point, Roosevelt Marina, Cholla Recreation Site, Windy Hill, Grapevine and Schoolhouse.
+Roosevelt Marina, under contract to Tonto National Forest, provides boat rentals and fishing/camping supplies to its visitors.
+Rental boats range from 16-foot fishing skiffs to 24-foot deck boats.

 Fishing is a popular Roosevelt Lake activity.
-There are a multitude of secluded coves and inlets providing much enjoyment to the interested angling enthusiast.
-Game fish, including crappie, flathead and channel catfish, and smallmouth and largemouth bass are plentifully in residence in Lake Roosevelt.
+There are many secluded coves and inlets that beckon angling enthusiasts.
+Game fish include crappie in the springtime, flathead and channel catfish, sunfish, and smallmouth and largemouth bass.

-Camping is a favorite activity for many visitors, both for fishing camps and for just plain outdoor enjoyment.
-There are over 700 developed camp sites.
-These include tables, fire rings with grills, shade ramadas, toilets and showers.
-They are usually located near adjacent boat ramps.
-There are also five undeveloped daily-use fee sites which include trash receptacles, portable toilets, and shoreline boat launching.
-In addition, small isolated islands and coves provide great opportunities for camping and relaxing in the unique Sonoran Desert environment.
-For the geocachers, there are 13 caches within 10 miles.
+Camping is popular for anglers and for other outdoor enthusiasts.
+700 developed camp sites include tables, fire rings with grills, shade ramadas, toilets and showers.
+Most are near boat ramps.
+Five undeveloped day-use fee sites include trash receptacles, portable toilets, and shoreline boat launching.
+Some small isolated islands and coves provide great opportunities for camping and relaxing in the unique Sonoran Desert environment.
+Geocachers can typically find more than a dozen caches within 10 miles of Lake Roosevelt.

-Roosevelt Lake is for outdoor enthusiasts, anglers, and those looking for peace and quiet with the added benefit of superb stargazing, scenery, and communing with nature.
-It's a wonderful experience of nature's best.
+Roosevelt Lake delights visitors looking for peace and quiet - with the added benefits of superb stargazing, desert scenery, and communing with nature.
+It offers some of Arizona's best water-based recreation.

 Copyright © 2007-2013 Lakelubbers LLC.
 All Rights Reserved.